CapricornoG/travel_journal/README.md

 - **Ensure Responsiveness and User-Friendliness**: Make sure the application works seamlessly across all devices, including mobile, tablet, and desktop.

+## How to Meet User Requirements

+### 1 - Account Management

+- **Secure Registration and Confirmation**: Implement secure authentication protocols and email verification for account creation, ensuring users receive a confirmation upon successful registration.
+- **Easy Login/Logout**: Design an intuitive interface for logging in and out, with clear navigation and session management options.
+- **Password Reset**: Include a straightforward password recovery system with verification steps to allow users to regain access if they forget their password.

+### 2 - Journal Management

+- **CRUD Operations**: Provide a user-friendly interface for creating, reading, updating, and deleting journal entries, making it easy for users to manage their travel logs.
+- **Photo Uploads**: Integrate a feature for uploading and attaching photos to journal entries, enhancing the visual documentation of travel experiences.
+- **Tags/Categories**: Enable users to add tags or categories to their entries, facilitating easier organization and retrieval of journal content.

+### 3 - Search and Accessibility

+- **Search and Filter**: Implement robust search and filtering options to allow users to find journal entries by destination, date, or keywords efficiently.
+- **Responsive Design**: Ensure the application is fully responsive, providing a seamless experience across mobile, tablet, and desktop devices.

+### 4 - User Experience

+- **Clear Purpose**: Design a clear and intuitive landing page to communicate the site’s value and purpose effectively to new visitors.
+- **Error Messages**: Implement user-friendly error messages that provide clear guidance and support for resolving issues encountered during use.

+### 5 - Privacy and Sharing

+- **Privacy Controls**: Allow users to set the visibility of their journal entries as public or private, giving them control over who can view their content.
+- **Sharing Features**: Provide options for users to share their public entries through social media or direct links, enabling them to connect and inspire others.

 ### Design Choices

 #### Colour Scheme